jackboot7/engineering-management/README.md

 ### Articles

-- [Increment] (https://increment.com/issues/): A print and digital magazine, published by Stripe, about how teams build and operate software systems at scale.
+- [Increment](https://increment.com/issues/): A print and digital magazine, published by Stripe, about how teams build and operate software systems at scale.

 ### Books